 Before we know it, we’re being offered our second meal, a beef noodle number that we all enjoy and we’re making our descent into Bangkok, arriving right on schedule.

-Our flight has been so comfortable and the service so extraordinary, that as we disembark into Bangkok’s enormous Suvarnabhumi Airport, we’re feeling fresh and ready to hit Bangkok running.
+Our flight has been so comfortable and the service so extraordinary, that as we disembark into Bangkok’s Suvarnabhumi Airport, we’re feeling fresh and ready to explore all the incredible things to in Bangkok with kids.
 Now, if we could only find our way out of the cavernous halls of the airport…

 Thai Airways is the national carrier of Thailand offering daily direct flights to Bangkok from Sydney, Melbourne and Brisbane, with Perth.
 For more info: Thai Airways